ImageImage

-Epic-Cure, a food bank in Northeast Florida, lost three employees after a federal funding freeze halted the organization’s new employment program for seniors.
+Epic-Cure, a food bank in Northeast Florida, lost three workers after a federal funding freeze halted the organization’s new employment program for seniors.

-The Senior Community Service Employment Program, funded through the U.S. Department of Labor, aimed to employ 55-plus seniors who are low income to teach them job and workforce skills.
+The Senior Community Service Employment Program is funded through the U.S. Department of Labor and operated by NCBA Inc., a nonprofit that provides the trainees.
+The program aims to employ 55-plus seniors who are low income to teach them job and workforce skills.

-Epic-Cure serves St. Johns, Putnam and surrounding counties and hired three employees to work at the Putnam branch, learning inventory management and equipment operations.
+Epic-Cure, which serves St. Johns, Putnam and surrounding counties, had arranged for three trainees to work at the Putnam branch, learning inventory management and equipment operations.

-Three days after the employees started, a federal freeze ended the program and the employees were let go.
+Three days after the workers started, a federal freeze ended the program and the trainees were let go.

 “We went through the whole process of being set up as a vendor for them,” Mulford says.
 “They started on Monday, and by that Thursday we were notified that the program was paused because of funding.”

-According to the National Caucus and Center on Black Aging Inc., the program nationally receives $24.3 million of federal money and $2.7 million of nonfederal money.
+The job training program nationally receives $24.3 million of federal money and $2.7 million of nonfederal money, according to NCBA Inc.

-Erica Hansberry, who works for the Northeast Florida branch of the caucus, says the organization got no explanation why money for the senior employment program was withheld after it had already been allocated.
+Erica Hansberry, who works for the Northeast Florida branch of NCBA, says the organization got no explanation why money for the senior employment program was withheld after it had already been allocated.

-The loss not only cost the food bank three desperately needed employees; it hurt three seniors who face challenges finding jobs, Mulford says.
+The loss not only cost the food bank three desperately needed workers, it hurt three seniors who face challenges finding jobs, Mulford says.

 “I met one man who said, ‘I can’t believe somebody’s actually going to teach me something,’” she says.